The slope of a line is a measure of

 are the x and y coordinates for the second point.

 A positive slope is indicated by a line that goes up as you

 move from left to right along the X axis.
 A negative slope is indicated

 by a line that goes down as you move from left to right.
 And

 when the line is horizontal, the slope is zero.
 A line with zero slope

-positive slope; the red line, a negative slope; and the green line,
+positive slope; the blue line, a negative slope; and the red line,

 In the equation for a straight line, shown below, slope is one